d2l-ai/d2l-en/chapter_convolutional-modern/alexnet.md

 programming framework for operations beyond games.
 Today's accelerators are able to perform in excess of 300 TFLOPs per device (NVIDIA's Ampere A100).
 Note that *FLOPs*
 are floating-point operations such as multiplications and additions.
-Moreover, datasets were still relatively small: OCR on 60,000 low-resolution 28x28 pixel images was considered a highly challenging task.
+Moreover, datasets were still relatively small: OCR on 60,000 low-resolution $28 \times 28$ pixel images was considered a highly challenging task.
 Added to these obstacles, key tricks for training neural networks including parameter initialization heuristics :cite:`Glorot.Bengio.2010`, clever variants of stochastic gradient descent :cite:`Kingma.Ba.2014`,